 Learning French in Québec: Francization, School Language, and Settling in for Moms

 Learning French in Québec isn’t just a language step—it’s essential for daily life, school, and belonging here.
 With Bill 96 strengthening the importance of French, newcomer parents need to know about free courses, school language rights, and what happens to little ones in daycare.
+Crucially, many government services (provincial and municipal) are only required to serve newcomers in English for the first six months after arrival.
+This time limit makes swift French learning a high priority.
 Here’s an enriched guide from my experience as a Québec mom.

 - Bill 96 (An Act respecting French) strengthens Québec’s language laws—by 2025, French must be dominant in signage, websites, and internal business communication Charter of the French Language